A Good LSAT Score Could be your Ticket into Law School

 Remember to answer as many questions as possible since you are not reprimanded for incorrect or incomplete answers.
 A good LSAT score depends on a number of personal factors, as well as scholarship and academic requirements.

 What may be good for one person may not be good for another.
-There are prep courses like those provided by getprepped.com and guides that can help you prepare for this career changing test.
+There are prep courses provided, such as those provided by http://www.getprepped.com/, and guides that can help you prepare for this career changing test.
 Take the time to prepare, as this test is an integral part of pursuing your journey for becoming a lawyer.